telerik/blazor-docs/components/textbox/overview.md

 ## Appearance

 The TextBox component provides settings to control its appearance.
 [Read more about the Blazor TextBox appearance settings]({%slug textbox-appearance%}).

+>tip To learn more about the appearance, anatomy, and accessibility of the TextBox, visit the [Progress Design System documentation](www.telerik.com/design-system/docs/components/textbox/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.

 ## Events